'Hoelscheriana' is commonly sold in Florida as B. saundersii.

 In reality, it is a hybrid; B. nutans x saundersii.

 It can be distingued from the true saundersii

-Billbergia saundersii is a small, hardy bromeliad that is effectively used in mass plantings.
+by the blue tips on the sepals and the blue-marginated petals.
+This is a small, hardy bromeliad that is effectively used in mass plantings.
 In late fall the plants all come into bloom at the same time, creating a spectacular display.
-Like many Billbergias, the flowers don't last long, but in large clumps of this species, there will often be a second flowering about a month later.
+Like many Billbergias, the flowers don't last long, but in large clumps of this cultivar, there will often be a second flowering about a month later.

 Individual plants only get about 8-12 inches tall, with an upright growth habit.
 In shaded areas they will have green leaves with white spots.
 In sunnier areas, the foliage will take on a pinkish or reddish hue.

-This species is reportedly hardy to at least 20°F.
+This cultivar is reportedly hardy to at least 20°F.

 The colour of the blooms are so beautiful, Ive never seen these before.
 So exotic!

 I have one Bilibergia in house.
 That is actually the only plant from Bromeliaceae that flowers every year.
 It flowers in winter time when the days become shorter.